kaylathar/CGE/README.md

 ## Contributing

-If you're interested in contributing custom commands you've written, please just submit a pull request - http://github.com/klmcarthur/CGE - and I'll happily have a look.
+If you're interested in contributing custom commands you've written, please just submit a pull request and I'll have a look.